KULL-Centre/papers/2019/IDP-methods-Ahmed-et-al/README.md

 ## Getting Started

-The folder `/notebook` contains all the details to generate data and figures from the main text in form of a jupyter notebook.
+The folder `/notebook` contains a guide to generate data and figures from the main text in jupyter notebook format.

 The folder `/data` contains the input files for the notebook.
-The files are:

 ### Requirements